Introduction

 Constraints: how operations shape types

-When you use an operation, you introduce a constraint.
+When you use a function from a trait, you introduce a constraint.
 A constraint says: “this type must implement a given trait”.

 Examples: